Clinical Animal Behaviour

 - Flexible learning throughout the year to match busy working lives.

-- Complements the timetable of MSc Equine Science and International Animal Welfare Ethics and Law, which allows you to choose elective courses based around your interests.
+- Complements the timetable of Equine Science and International Animal Welfare Ethics and Law allowing you to choose elective courses based around your interests.

 - Build a personal portfolio of clinical and non-clinical skills and knowledge.